Variable valve timing (VVT) systems aren’t only used to increase performance.

-In theory, maximum overlap is needed between intake valves and exhaust valves’ opening whenever the engine is running at high speed.
+So, Variable Valve Timing-In theory, maximum overlap is needed between intake valves and exhaust valves’ opening whenever the engine is running at high speed.
 However, when the car is running at medium speed in highway, in other words, the engine is running at light load, maximum overlapping may be useful as a mean to reduce fuel consumption and emission.

 Since the exhaust valves do not close until the intake valves have been open for a while, some of the exhaust gases are recirculated back into the cylinder at the same time as the new fuel / air mix is injected.